GoogleChrome/web.dev/src/site/content/en/how-to/how-to-drag-and-drop-folders/index.md

 ---
 layout: post
-title: How to drag and drop files
+title: How to drag and drop folders
 date: 2022-02-11
 authors:
   - thomassteiner
 description: |
-  Learn how to drag and drop files into the browser.
+  Learn how to drag and drop folders into the browser.
 tags:
   - how-to
 ---